Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The misinformed clues are related to the sci-fi genre, creating ambiguity.
-They could apply to multiple sci-fi films, including the Star Wars franchise.
+The misinformed clues are related to fantasy tropes that could apply to many films, creating productive ambiguity.
+They don't strongly suggest any particular Star Wars film, but are vague enough to mislead.

 ✅ Strengths:
 - Attempt to create ambiguity